ConfusedAnt/scRNA-data-analysis/README.md

 ```
 ### ScRNA&Bulk-seq Analysis

-The single-cell RNA-seq and bulk RNA-seq datasets analyzed during the current study are available in the [GSE276682, GSE292681 and GSE193876]
+The bulk RNA-seq datasets analyzed in the current study are available in [GSE193876].
+The following Jupyter notebooks include the Scissor, CellChat, Monocle3, and SCENIC analyses, along with other relevant code.

 ```
 ---- 1_ bulk_pheno_data